-- Techniques for responding to resistance include: - Re-stating assertive response clearly. - Reframing response in similar terms. - Stating request calmly, remaining committed to it. - Giving a reason. - Pretending not to hear, moving to a new topic. - Complimenting, It would be really nice of you not to persist. - Reversing the pressure, telling the person the danger of using the drug. - Joking: You must be kidding. - Leaving the situation.
+- Techniques responding resistance include:

+- assertive - Re-stating response clearly.

+- Reframing response in similar terms.

+- Stating request calmly, remaining committed to it.

+- Giving a reason.

+- Pretending not to hear, moving to a new topic.

+- Complimenting, repuld be really nice of you not to persist.

+- Reversing the pressure, telling the person the danger of using the drug.

+- Joking: You must be kidding.

+- Leaving the situation.